shrugs/bitter/README.md

 - pretty intro
     + either a simple page view controller with pictures
     + or a really nice RazzleDazzle intro, time permitting
+    + also use the intro to enable camera/location permissions
 - log in with Facebook & Twitter, saved to the db
     + auto-suggest people to follow based on Twitter mutual followers and Facebook friends that also use the app
     + can add email/password later, but fuck that